 The opportunity to work on complex national litigation cases lured Iowa native Brianna Long to Arizona.
 Iowa and its people drew her back.

-Brianna handles complex commercial litigation matters as well as employment litigation.
+Brianna primarily handles complex commercial litigation matters as well as employment litigation.
 She handles matters at all stages, from pre-litigation advice to appellate matters.
 She also has significant experience representing clients in the financial services industry.
-“I have a broad litigation practice that spans from representing clients on commercial business disputes, advising clients pre-litigation in a variety of industries, to defending employment claims at all stages” she says.
+“I have a broad litigation practice that spans from representing clients in business disputes, defending class actions, advising clients pre-litigation in a variety of industries, to defending employment claims at all stages” she says.

 With an undergraduate degree in finance and a certificate in risk management and insurance, Brianna applies her knowledge to understand the inner workings of her clients’ businesses.
 “The first thing I do is understand the issue from the client’s perspective,” she says.
 “I work with the client to determine what a win would look like for them.”
 Working in a variety of industries, Brianna explores her clients’ problems from different angles.
 She is always looking for the best way to achieve the client’s business goals.